13 Kulot Hair Care Habits for Pinays

 4. Skip the brush.

 Combing out your curls using an ordinary brush or a fine-tooth comb is a no-no. This causes the curls to break up, making your hair more prone to frizz.
-Instead of yanking on your curls with a fine-tooth comb after a bath, gently detangle your hair using either your fingers or a wide-toothed comb.
+Instead of yanking on your curls with a fine-tooth comb after a bath, gently detangle your hair using either your fingers or a wide-tooth comb.
 Twirl each cluster of curls, set it in place, then scrunch it.
 Not so hard, right?

 5. Set your diffuser on low heat.